Aetherinox/node-toasted-notifier/README.md

         message: 'Hello to you',
         icon: __dirname + '/example_1.png',

         wait: false,        // Defaults no expire time set.
-If true expire time of 5 seconds is used
+If true expire time of 5 seconds is used. not supported by Windows Toasters
         timeout: 10,        // Alias for expire-time, time etc. Time before notify-send expires.
 Defaults to 10 seconds.

         // other notify-send flags: